 How Do You Make a Prefab Home Feel More Spacious?

-- Extend the living space outdoors with a patio or deck
+• Extend your living area outdoors with a deck or patio.

 Which Floor Plans Work Best in Prefab Homes?